zouharvi/uds-snlp-tutorial/smoothing-2/main.md

 # Good-Turing - Questions

+> - Two items have same original frequency.
+What will be their new probability? <!-- Same -->
 > - Let $k$ be the maximum occurence of a word.
 What's the issue? <!-- The next bucket is empty. -->
 > - A similar issue related to the one above? <!-- High frequency becomes sparse, neighbouring buckets are empty -->
 > - Do the probabilities sum up to $1$? <!-- Yes, do sum from 1 to max-k and multiply each prob by N_k -->